cmarxmeier/wigle-wifi-wardriving/tools/de_DE/freifunk/README.md

-nodes.json Files are generated for Freifunk Map-Servers and contains all precise information about Routers that provide free wifi Access in Germany
+nodes.json Files are generated for Freifunk Map-Servers and contain all precise information about Routers that provide free wifi Access in Germany

 For more info see www.freifunk.net